rishabh-parekh/covid/README.md

 ### Workflow

-The user will generate the QR code on the covId App, and update it every day based on new condtions - temperature, heart rates.
+The user will generate the QR code on the covId App, and update it every day based on new conditions - temperature, heart rates.
 (Press the Generate QR Code button)

 The user will use the QR Code to get entry in various university locations